henrik42/spring-break/README.md

 This is a Clojure library for Clojure/Spring integration.

-It is not really a library because there is not that much code.
-I'll show how to define Spring beans in Clojure in a way that enables you to use Clojure in a Java-based Spring application without touching either the Java code nor the Spring bean definitions.
+Well, it is not really a *library* because there is not that much code.
+I'll show how to define Spring beans in Clojure in a way that enables you to use Clojure in a Java-based Spring application without touching either the Java code nor the (existing) Spring bean definitions.

-For the examples below I assume that the Java-based Spring application uses XML bean definition files to define the Spring application context.
+For the examples below I assume that the Java-based Spring application uses **XML bean definition files** to define the Spring application context.
 If I find the time I will supply examples for other definition strategies (like via annotations) as well.

-For the usage examples below I'll use leiningen to run the code.
-You should be able to adopt the code and the examples to cases where you don't use leiningen (as it is the standard case for Java-based applications).
-Using leiningen makes some tasks a lot easier (like setting up the classpath, running tests, etc.) but it does hide details that you have to know about when you're not using it.
+I'll use *leiningen* to run the code.
+You should be able to adopt the code and the examples to cases where you don't use *leiningen* (as it is the standard case for Java-based applications).
+Using *leiningen* makes some tasks a lot easier (like setting up the classpath, running tests, etc.) but it does hide details that you have to know about when you're not using it.
 So I'll try to give *plain Java examples* as well.
 Finally I'll show how to *deploy* the code into a Java-based Spring application (the *integration case*).

 # Driver